fourtywater/osticket-prereqs/README.md

 </p>
 <p>
 Step 1
   Install or enable IIS by opening the control panel.
+IIS will will enable a web server on your computer to run osTicket from the web.
 You can do this by typing "control panel" from your search bar within your task bar at the bottom of your desktop.
 </p>
 <br />